 Franklin Templeton Variable Insurance Products Trust (Trust) is registered under the Investment Company Act of 1940 (1940 Act) as an open-end management investment company, consisting of eighteen separate funds and applies the specialized accounting and reporting guidance in U.S. Generally Accepted Accounting Principles (U.S. GAAP).
-Franklin Mutual Shares VIP Fund (Fund) is included in this report.
+Franklin Mutual Global Discovery VIP Fund (Fund) is included in this report.
 Shares of the Fund are generally sold only to insurance company separate accounts to fund the benefits of variable life insurance policies or variable annuity contracts.
-The Fund offers three classes of shares: Class 1, Class 2 and Class 4.
-Each class of shares may differ by its distribution fees, voting rights on matters affecting a single class and its exchange privilege.
+At June 30, 2020, 43.5% of the Fund's shares were held through one insurance company.
+Investment activities of these insurance company separate accounts could have a material impact on the Fund.
+The Fund offers three classes of shares: Class 1, Class 2, and Class 4, Each class of shares may differ by its distribution fees, voting rights on matters affecting a single class and its exchange privilege.